captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-I mean it’s just a ring, but I adore it -- and it will be a good story someday for the grandkids.
+I mean it’s just a ring, but I adore it—and it will be a good story someday for the grandkids.

 ---